sunday4me/gospelhood/README.md

 # gospelhood
-Gospel Hood is app that host the Nigeria Christian hood movies
+Gospel Hood is an application that hosts the Nigeria Christian hood movies